Zgpp/PhysicalComputing/final/readme.md

 [Video: Testing the Solenoid](https://vimeo.com/214440852)

-##Creating the Frame
+##The Frame

-With only two hands, I was having a difficult time testing the solenoids with all three bottles turned upside down.
+I was having a difficult time testing the solenoids with all three bottles turned upside down.
 I decided to begin working on the frame to at least hold the bottles while I'm testing.
 I began by measuring the distance between each bottle (4 inches).
 With an additional inch on each side, the total frame is 14 inches wide and 18 inches in height.

-Below is a sketch of my frame:
+Below is a sketch of my frame with measurement details:

 ![004-creating-the-frame-sketch](https://cloud.githubusercontent.com/assets/21225598/25322017/f94cd7be-2880-11e7-82cb-009ea6ee9ada.jpg)
 ![005-creating-the-frame](https://cloud.githubusercontent.com/assets/21225598/25322208/dad4c146-2882-11e7-87c8-99b31530171e.jpg)